Poomjai Garden, Bangkok – an ecocultural experience

 Tradition, Innovation, and National Recognition

-Exclusive experiences: from the garden to the Giant Buddha.
+Exclusive Experiences: From the Garden to the Giant Buddha

-A green lung in the heart of Bangkok.
+A Green Lung in the Heart of Bangkok

 More than just a leisure space, Poomjai Garden is a testament to the harmony between nature, culture, and community.
-"This place is about sharing: memories, traditions, art, and the greenery the city so desperately needs," concludes Sirimongkolsatian.
+“This place is about sharing: memories, traditions, art, and the greenery the city so badly needs,” concludes Sirimongkolsatian.

 Report and photo: Mary de Aquino.